Last updated: January 6, 2017

 Idaho’s texting & driving law isn’t preventing accidents, Palmer charges: “It’s not doing anything … It has no effect.”
 Palmer’s comments came after the Idaho Transportation Department reported that electronic devices caused 27 percent of the state’s distracted driving accidents in 2014.
 That’s up from 23 percent in 2013 and 24 percent in 2012.
 Palmer told the Idaho Reporter that he wasn’t calling for a repeal, mostly because the publicity could lead to more distracted driving.

 House Bill 466: Sought to add known medical conditions to violations of existing inattentive driving statute.
 Fines up to $300 with the possibility of jail time.
 Approved by the Judiciary Committee on Feb.
 14. Rejected by the full House in a 19-49 vote of Feb.
 20. (Trujillo)

 House Bill 155: Would prohibit teen drivers with six-month supervised instruction permits from using cell phones and similar wireless communications devices.
 No hands-free exemption.
 Approved by the the House Transportation Committee in a 9-7 vote of Feb.
 27, but returned to the panel the next day for rewording.
 (AAA Oregon/Idaho via Judiciary Committee)

-The teen cell phone ban barely cleared the House Transportation Committee in late February, in a 9-7 vote.
-AAA Oregon/Idaho is pushing for the bill.
 A AAA spokesman told lawmakers this was “a logical step” in addressing distracted driving and the high number of teen accidents.
 “There is a lot of work to do,” he said.
 No bill proposing a ban on handheld cell phone use by all drivers has been proposed in 2013.

 2012 distracted driving legislation: